gtg092x/redux-pipeline/README.md

 ## Usage

-### Redux pipeline combines reducers together to make composite reducers dead simple
+### Redux pipeline combines reducers into a single, manageable sequence

 Tired of massive, unwieldly switch statements?
 Wish you could break up reducers into re-usable and configurable parts?